Shalini220308/RANK-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
+import numpy module to use built - in functions
 ### Step 2:
+get the matrix and assign to np.array()
 ### Step 3: Using the np.linalg.matrix_rank(), we can find the rank of the given matrix.
 ### Step 4:
+end the program
 ## Program:
 <img width="398" height="218" alt="image" src="https://github.com/user-attachments/assets/180ce0ed-0129-4e13-94ad-3ce7c502646a" />